jensmurawski/EDITO_auto_HBMos/README.md

 using Autosubmit workflow manager.

-The EuroHPC project EHPC-BEN-2024B06-038 `HBM benchmarking for EDITO On-demand modelling` fulfills a technical milestone of the EDITO project, to configure and deploy HBMos from EDITO-Model Lab, and to run it on EuroHPC (MareNostrum 5) using Singularity and Autosubmit Workflow manager.
+The EuroHPC project EHPC-BEN-2024B06-038 `HBM benchmarking for EDITO On-demand modelling` fulfills a technical milestone of the EDITO project (task T3.3.2), to configure and deploy HBMos from EDITO-Model Lab, and to run it on EuroHPC (MareNostrum 5) using Singularity and Autosubmit Workflow manager.
 In the 2-nd phase of the project, the HBMos on-demand mode was run